AlexanderAberg/heritage-housing/README.md

 ## Business Requirements

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).
+We believe that the size of the house and its features affect the SalePrice.
+We notice that it does, but it is not the most important feature, because quality has a higher effect and YearBuilt has a bigger importance than a few size related features.

+Our conclusion is that you have to take care of your to get a good SalePrice.
+This means that a big house with a big garage, porch, yard etc. will get a very high SalePrice if you are also keeping the house in great condition.

+We think that one of the reasons YearBuilt has a big effect because a new house is often in better condition, that can also be a reason why a house from 1940 has about the same SalePrice as one from 1960.
+The YearRemodAdd also has a decently high correlation, but much less because a variety of the quality of the house work, while a new house has to a big degree professionals building the house.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

-## ML Business Case

-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

-## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+Conduct a correlation study using Pearson and Spearma
 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+The graphic needs to be fixed where you write in data of your own house.

 ## Deployment

-### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
-* Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+### The project is deployed on Render, with following steps:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.
+4. Choose the port and Python version in  “Add Environment Variable”.
-4. Select the branch you want to deploy, then click Deploy Branch.
+5. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries

-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+Used pandas, matplotlib, ydata, numpy, seasborn, ppscore, sklearn, spearman and pearson for analysing and building the machine learning model.

 ## Credits